hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/terraform-assets.md

 A Terraform Asset takes a file or directory outside of the CDK for Terraform context and moves it into it.
 Assets copy referenced files into the stacks context for further usage in other resources.

+This is useful for:

+- Lambda functions for copying over previously generated zip files
+- S3 Content for deploying static local files

 ```typescript
 import * as path from "path";
 import { Construct } from "constructs";